Michael-data-science381/My-Portfolio/README.md

 - Established lung cancer predictions from trained models

 ### High Performance Computing with Hive in Big Data
 This completed project is required for DS 730 - Big Data: High Performance Computing.
-It uses Hive Query Languge to query in big data.
+It uses Hive language to query in big data.
 - Used Hive language to retrieve data storage files from a large cluster of machines
 - Created tables for a project and apply schema to retrieved data
 - Partitioned data by splicing data from tables into files to increase query performance